Jasidih–Dumka–Rampurhat line: History

+This route directly connects 2 popular tourist & pilgrims destination Deoghar (Baba Baidyanathdham) with Rampurhat (Tarapith Maa Tara).

 The 71 km segment from Jasidih Junction to Dumka via Deoghar became operational on 12 July 2011.
 The track from Dumka to Ambajora Sikaripara became operational in June 2014.
 The track from Rampurhat to Pinargaria became operational on 25 November 2012.
 The short distance of 10 km from Ambajora Sikaripara to Pinargaria was completed at the beginning of 2015 and became operational on 4 June 2015 when a passenger train started operating from Dumka to Rampurhat.

 The line reduces the distance between Jasidih Junction and Rampurhat by 135 km, from 270 km via Asansol Junction.

 Branch Lines

 Dumka–Bhagalpur line

 Construction of a new Dumka–Bhagalpur railway line was taken up as an associated project to connect Dumka with Bhagalpur.
 The new railway line takes off from Dumka railway station towards the north and connects with Bhagalpur Junction railway station.
 The 51 km railway line from Bhagalpur to Banka and Mandar Hill already existed.
 The railway line extended from Mandar Hill to Hansdiha was inaugurated on 22 December 2012.
 The 14 km line from Dumka to Barapalasi station was commissioned in February 2014.
 The remaining section from Barapalasi to Hansdiha was opened for passenger trains on 28 September 2016.
 This Bhagalpur–Dumka–Rampurhat railway line serves as alternative option for railway traffic from Bhagalpur to Howrah and decreases distance between Bhagalpur and Howrah by nearly 70 kilometers.